osmbe/website/en/projects/belgium-baselayer.md

 redirect_from: /2017/01/06/en-project-belgium-baselayer.html
 ---

-The goal for this project is to offer a OpenStreetMap baselayer for Belgium.
-This baselayer will be available for anyone using OpenLayers, Leaflet, ...
+Through this project we offer a OpenStreetMap baselayer for Belgium.
+This baselayer is be available for anyone using OpenLayers, Leaflet, ... for free.
 Most tile servers have a [usage policy](http://wiki.openstreetmap.org/wiki/Tile_usage_policy) meaning you have to use commercial tiles servers (like Mapbox, Stamen, ...) or host your tiles server yourself.
 We want to provide you with a third option, at least for Belgium, that is both open, free and easy to use.

-This project aims to host for you a custom OpenStreetMap tile rendering for Belgium so you can use OpenStreetMap in your application without depending on a commercial service and without having to know anything about hosting.
+This project hosts a custom OpenStreetMap tile rendering for Belgium so you can use OpenStreetMap in your application without depending on a commercial services and without having to know anything about hosting.
 We also provide Belgium-specific renderings, like custom icons for train stations and bus stops for example.
 This helps keep OpenStreetMap in Belgium open and free for everyone.

-This custom OpenStreetMap rendering will be available in 4 languages:
+This custom OpenStreetMap rendering is available in 3 languages:

 * Default `name` tag;
 * In French, with `name:fr` tag;
 * In Dutch, with `name:nl` tag;

+The default name means that all names of streets and places will be shown in the local language.
+In Brussels (and to some degree in the facility municipalities) this means both the Dutch and the French name will be shown.
+The French and Dutch name versions give preference to that language, if available.
+In Brussels, this will make the map a lot easier to read.
+In the rest of the country, for example, Grammont will be shown for Geraardsbergen in the French version, and Bergen will be shown for Mons in the Dutch version.

 ### Project key events

-We first tried using VectorTiles for OSMBE baselayer; it works quite well but I do not think the technology is ready yet.
+We first tried using VectorTiles for OSMBE baselayer; it works quite well but the technology was not quite ready yet.

 So we went back to good old raster tiles with <https://switch2osm.org/>: